melezhik/outthentic-dsl/README.md

 Between expression acts like _search context modifier_ - they change search area to one included _between_ lines matching right and left regular expression of between statement.

-It is very similar to what perl range operator does when parsing file content line by line:
+It is very similar to what Perl [range operator](http://perldoc.perl.org/perlop.html#Range-Operators) does when parsing file content line by line:

-    if /foo/ .. /bar/
+    if /foo/ ... /bar/

 This is analogous in swat between expression for it: